Ramonmelod/nvim-config/README.md

 :PackerSync
 ```

-5. After that, your Neovim will update all your plugins and be ready for use.
+5. After that, your Neovim will update all plugins from the scrips of this repository and be ready for use.
+Bellow you can some of the remaps commands from this neovim configuration:

+`jk = <ESC>`